 To provide the logical value of a required element while parsing when the element is missing.
 See 9.4 Element Defaults.

 To provide the logical value of a required element when unparsing when element is missing.
-See 9.4 Element Defaults.Fixed
+See 9.4 Element Defaults.

+Note that the 'fixed' and 'default' properties are mutually exclusive on an element declaration.

+Fixed

 The 'fixed' property is used in the same ways as the 'default' property but in addition: